Being a writer is exciting and fun. But we have so many confused words to work with to express our ideas and imagination.

 Advice vs. Advise

 Even your grammar checker could miss this one.
-They have a similar meaning, but one is a noun, and one is a verb.
+They have a similar meaning, but one is a noun, and the other is a verb.

 Advice – is the noun form when you recommend that someone should do something.